 5.4.1 Example 4.1: website that allows users to create their own websites

 A service provider creates a tool that allows others to create their own online presences.
 The tool itself conforms to the technical standard, and helps users to create conforming content.
 For example, the tool allows users to indicate headings, to provide text alternatives for images, and it generates accessible markup.
 The tool also provides accessibility guidance and accessibility checker tools.
 The provider offers additional consulting services including for privacy, security, internationalization, and accessibility.
 It also encourages non-professional and non-business users to implement accessibility requirements, and explains the many benefits of this including for improving search-engine optimization (SEO).
 In some counties, professionals and businesses are required to meet accessibility requirements, also when they use such tools.
 Despite all this, the tool provider cannot ensure conformance of the content created by non-business and business users of the tool because it does not own or directly control the content.
-(Note: this example is the opposite of example 5.3; it is about shortcomings in the content generated by an authoring tool that principally supports accessibility.)
+(Note: this example is the different from example 5.3; it is about shortcomings in the content generated by an authoring tool that principally supports accessibility.)

 5.4.2 Example 4.2 - portal that aggregates content from different sources

 A portal aggregates different types of scientific articles from different sources.
 The portal itself conforms to the technical standard, and the operator contractually requires the content owners providing content through the portal to ensure their content conforms to the technical standard.
 The portal provides guidance on the accessibility requirements, including for images, tables, math formulas, and other types of content.
 It also provides accessibility checker tools, to help the content owners meet the accessibility requirements.
 It also runs regular scans and spot-checks for accessibility, and informs the content owners about potential issues it identifies or that get reported by users, so that they can fix them.
 The content owners are responsible for assessing the confirmed issues, and addressing them within a reasonable time-frame depending on their severity and complexity.
-They are also responsible for ensure continued conformance when they update the content published through the portal.
+They are also responsible for ensuring continued conformance when they update the content published through the portal.

 5.5 Situation 5: When content providers have dependencies on other services